COVID-19 Vaccination Programme questions and answers

 • Severe illness and/or a high fever on the day of vaccination.

 The Pfizer BioNTech and Moderna vaccines contain polyethylene glycol (PEG), which is from a group of known allergens commonly found in medicines and also in household goods and cosmetics.
 Known allergy to PEG is extremely rare but people with this allergy should not receive the Pfizer BioNTech or Moderna vaccine.
 Patients with undiagnosed PEG allergy may have a history of unexplained anaphylaxis or of anaphylaxis to multiple classes of drugs.
-The AstraZeneca vaccine does not contain PEG and is a suitable alternative.
+The VidPrevtyn Beta (Sanofi Pasteur) vaccine does not contain PEG and is a suitable alternative for people aged 18 years and over.
 Medicines containing PEG include some tablets, laxatives, depot steroid injections, and some bowel preparations used for colonoscopy.

-Individuals with any further queries or concerns should discuss these with their Clinician/GP who will be able to advise in line with the most current guidance which can be found at:
+Individuals with any further queries or concerns should discuss these with their specialist/GP who will be able to advise which COVID-19 vaccine is suitable.

-Both the COVID-19 and seasonal flu vaccination programmes are important for individual and public health, especially over winter 2022 to 2023
+Both the COVID-19 and seasonal flu vaccination programmes are important for individual and public health, especially over winter 2023 to 2024

 Initially data on co-administration of COVID-19 with other vaccines was limited.
 In the absence of such data first principles, based on the wider UK routine vaccination schedule experience, suggest that interference between inactivated vaccines with different antigenic content is likely to be limited.
 Based on this experience with other vaccines, any potential interference is most likely to result in a slightly attenuated immune response to one of the vaccines.
-There is no evidence of any safety concerns, although it may make the attribution of any adverse events more difficult.
-Similar considerations apply to co-administration of inactivated (or non-replicating) COVID-19 vaccines with live vaccines such as MMR.
+There is no evidence of any safety concerns, although it may make the attribution of any side effects more difficult.
+Similar considerations apply to co-administration of inactivated (or non-replicating) COVID-19 vaccines with live vaccines such as MMR or the live (nasal) flu vaccine.

 Yes.

-All pregnant and or breast feeding women are encouraged to get vaccinated.
+All pregnant women are encouraged to get vaccinated.

-In line with the advice from the Royal College of Obstetricians and Gynaecologists (RCOG), Royal College of Midwives (RCM) and the JCVI, all pregnant and breast feeding women should be offered the COVID-19 vaccine, including booster dose(s) as appropriate.
+In line with the advice from the Royal College of Obstetricians and Gynaecologists (RCOG), Royal College of Midwives (RCM) and the Joint Committee for Vaccination and Immunisation (JCVI), all pregnant and eligible breast feeding women should be offered the COVID-19 vaccine, including booster dose(s) as appropriate.

-In December 2021, following the recognition of pregnancy as a risk factor for severe COVID-19 infection and poor pregnancy outcomes during the Delta wave, pregnancy was also added as a clinical risk group.
-For full clinical guidance please see:
+In December 2021, following the recognition of pregnancy as a risk factor for severe COVID-19 infection and poor pregnancy outcomes during the pandemic, pregnancy was also added as a clinical risk group.

 COVID-19 vaccines do not affect fertility.